Chicago Crossover: Plot

 Lindsay tries to talk to Teddy, but he refuses.
 Benson tells Lindsay that they have him on narcotics possession.
 Benson tries to get Teddy to open up about what happened to him by letting him know that another boy is in danger, but he remains silent.
 Amaro and Rollins go back to Jocelyn, and learn that Teddy assaulted her.
 Later, Benson and Lindsay push Teddy, reassuring that he raped Jocelyn because his abusers forced him to.
-Teddy breaks down and admits what he did, reasoning that if he hadn't, the pedophile ring would have had someone else hurt her worse.
+Teddy breaks down and admits what he did, reasoning that if he hadn't, the child sex ring would have had someone else hurt her worse.
 Teddy explains to Benson and Lindsay that there was someone they were all afraid of and that at the youth center, one of the security guards helped him escape—George Turner.

 Benson, Halstead and Lindsay go back to the center to pick up Turner for questioning.
 He tries to run from them, and in the ensuing struggle Lindsay is injured by a passing bicyclist and hospitalized.
 When she awakes, Voight is at her bedside, vowing to help Teddy and telling her to go back to Chicago.
 Voight later shows up at SVU and immediately bursts into the interrogation room, where Amaro and Rollins are trying to question Turner.
 Voight threatens Turner, causing Benson to intervene; she threatens to have Voight arrested if he touches Turner again.
-However, Benson lets Turner believe that she is going to let Voight hurt him in order to scare him into revealing what he knows.
+However, Benson lets Turner think that she is going to let Voight hurt him in order to scare him into revealing what he knows.
 Turner tells them some details involving toll fees that their prime suspect had to pay in order to get back into the city.
 Voight and Benson go to Teddy, who still refuses to remember that part of his life, so they go back to Jocelyn, undercover as Henry's parents in order to get her to talk.
 They take her back to SVU, where the detectives put her in an interrogation room with Teddy and a live feed of Henry.
 She remembers that they drove her across a long bridge, that she was blindfolded, and that she heard the sound of tires on metal.
 She and Teddy also remember a name: Bob Clinton (Mark H. Dold).

 The detectives soon learn that Clinton is somewhere on Staten Island, and Benson and Voight rescue Henry and arrest Clinton.
 Meanwhile, Detectives Amaro and Fin Tutuola (Ice-T) arrest two others that seem to be involved.
 At the squad room, Rollins comes up with a laptop, showing video of another child who had been abducted by the ring, this time a young girl.
 Benson and Voight try to lean on Clinton, who asks for full immunity before he divulges anything.
 Benson decides to lock him up instead.